c

 What We Do

-By engineering a new way to use CO2, and store energy, OCOchem’s technology helps solve the dual challenges of carbon emissions and large-scale zero-carbon energy storage for customers interested in reducing their carbon footprint, energy storage costs, or both.
+OCOchem engineers a new way to use CO2, and store energy, OCOchem’s technology helps solve the dual challenges of carbon emissions and more affordable organic molecules for customers interested in reducing their carbon footprint, molecule costs, or both.

 In this energy-dense stable and non-flammable liquid form, renewable atoms and energy can be safely and inexpensively stored, moved and used to make on-demand chemicals, green hydrogen or energy.